BCHHealthNLP/chemoTimelinesBaselineSystem/README.md

 There are three mounted directories:

 - *Input*: The collection of notes in a shared task cancer type cohort
 - *Processing*: Timeline information extraction over each note within cTAKES, aggregation of results by patient identifier
 - *Output*: Aggregated unsummarized timelines information in a `tsv` file

 ## Build a Docker image

-Under the project root directory ( you may need to use `sudo` ):
+Under the project root directory ( you may need to use `sudo` ) run:

 ```
 docker compose build --no-cache